20 Jun Why We Always Start with the Ancestors (And How You Can Tap In)

 Many of us are so eager to find about which orisa we belong to that we jump right over our most important point of connection beyond a shadow of a doubt: our own families.
 The first step in any African-centered spiritual practice is to learn about and honor our own dearly departed.

-There are differing schools of thought about who constitutes an ancestor, but having lived a good life and died a good death (ie, at an appropriate age and not as a result of certain types of violence, these are debated) are primary criteria (more on this in the All About the Ancestors class).
+There are differing schools of thought about who constitutes an ancestor, but having lived a good life and died a good death (ie, at an appropriate age and not as a result of certain types of violence, these are debated) are primary criteria.
 This is how the orisa became the orisa, by living well and becoming deified.
 This is why there is always the “+1” possibility of another orisa being added.
 A sacred verse of Ifa says that there is no childbearing woman who cannot give birth to an orisa.
 Weeding through the double negatives, this means every (childbearing) woman can give birth to an orisa — someone special, with a special purpose who embodies the forces of nature and helps humanity!
 Know anyone like that?

 We all have those special people in our own lineages who are waiting for us to connect with them.
 Our most important spiritual allies are those in our own bloodline — our mothers’ mothers and our fathers’ fathers.
 Every family has it’s own egun who should be honored.
 This is where the tradition of the Egungun masquerade comes from, honoring the dearly departed and having them continue to enact justice on earth.